extreme-datacloud/xdc-releases/source/releases/quasar/index.rst

 The XDC-2 (Quasar) release consists in 9 Products:

--  XXX OS packages
+-  77 OS packages

-   -  Y RPMS & SRPMS, and tarballs
+   -  47 RPMS, SRPMS, and tarballs
-   -  Z binary & source DEBS
+   -  35 binary & source DEBS

--  7 Docker containers
+-  8 Docker containers

 The release is fully supported
 - on the following Operating Systems platforms: